What does pink discharge mean?

 Hormone changes from coming off birth control can also lead to mood swings, fatigue, weight changes, and acne.

 Ovulation bleeding can be a rare cause of pink discharge.
-Ovulation, when the ovaries release an egg, can cause spotting for some women.
+When the ovaries release an egg, ovulation can cause spotting for some women.
 A few drops of blood from ovulation may appear as pink discharge.
 This happens between days 12-14 before your next cycle.

 During ovulation, your hormone levels go through big fluctuations.
-This small amount of bleeding, along with breast tenderness and mittelschmerz, are letting you know that you’re in your most fertile window.
+This small amount of bleeding, along with breast tenderness and Mittelschmerz, signals that you’re in your most fertile window.

+Not really a cause, but implantation bleeding can look like pink discharge.
 Implantation occurs when the fertilized ovum attaches to the uterine wall.
 This marks the beginning of pregnancy, causing a rise in hCG as your body begins bringing new life into the world.

 This attachment can lead to very light spotting or pink discharge for some women.
 Cramping, mood swings, nausea, lower back pain, and headaches are other symptoms that some women notice around implantation.
 Learn more about implantation bleeding here.